Common Name: wafer-ash, hop tree

 Where it grows:

-Easily grown in average, dry to medium, well-drained soils in part shade to full shade but will tolerate full sun.
+Easily grown in dry to medium, well-drained soils in part shade to full shade but will tolerate full sun.
 Adaptable to a wide range of growing conditions.

 How it’s used:

 Can be grown as a tree or shrub.
 Effective as a large, informal hedge or screen.
-Despite the name, this tree is not an ash tree and is unaffected by the emerald ash borer.

-The wafer ash seed is sometimes used in place of hops in beer production because of its bitter taste.
+The wafer-ash seed is sometimes used in place of hops in beer production because of its bitter taste.
 The bitterness also means the wafer ash is rarely fed upon by deer.
 The flowers give off a citrusy smell that attracts pollinators such as bees and butterflies.

 Where it is native to: